-The skrei (arctic cod) is a unique type of seasonal Norwegian cod that migrates from the Barents Sea to its spawning grounds off Norway’s north coast.
+The “skrei” (spawning cod) is a unique type of seasonal Norwegian cod that migrates from the Barents Sea to its spawning grounds off Norway’s northern coast.

 Only the very best specimens meet the strict criteria to be graded skrei.
-They must be fully grown (about five years old), and line-caught by small local fishing boats.
+They must be fully grown (about five years old), and can only be line-caught by small local fishing boats.

-The skrei can be landed between January and April, when the seas are ferocious and temperatures freezing, making this an incredibly exciting time for fishermen and fish lovers alike.
-Its meaty flesh is bright white, lean, flaky and tender, and like all of Norway’s cod, skrei is sustainably managed and MSC certified.
+The skrei can be landed between January and April, when the seas are ferocious and temperatures freezing.
+This is an incredibly exciting time for fishermen and fish lovers alike.
+The skrei’s meaty flesh is bright white, lean, flaky and tender, and like all of Norway’s cod, skrei is sustainably managed and MSC certified.
 The Norwegian fishing authorities are intent on protecting the species, so regulation is particularly tight.

 Unfortunately there’s not an abundance of good specialized fish stores in Norway.
 However, many supermarkets and stores have an excellent offering of fresh fish and seafood, and the last few years Norwegians have consumed more fresh than frozen fish and semi-finished products.

 The absolute best and freshest seafood, however, can be found in the fish markets.
 At Ravnkloa Fish market in Trondheim you can buy fresh marinated or smoked fish and eat a hearty lunch at Kroa.
 In Bergen, fish has been traded since 1276.
 Today, fresh shellfish and local farm produce is available in abundance at the Bergen fish market.
 At the fish market in Stavanger, you can get breakfast and dinner made with fresh local ingredients based on the catch of the day.